 The requirements regarding the use of duress as a defense in a court of law vary by state.
 The following are the general requirements that must be present:

 - The party is in immediate threat of serious bodily harm or death.
 The threat made to the victim must be constant.
 For example, holding a gun to someone’s head is considered a qualified threat.

 - The party believes that the perpetrator of the act will carry out the threat.
-The fear of the threat is justifiable if another person will express the same level of fear when faced with the same threat.
+The fear of the threat is justifiable if a reasonable person would likely experience the same level of fear when faced with the same threat.